Object Tracking Incorporating Transfer Learning into Unscented and Cubature Kalman Filters: Bayesian Transfer Learning Filter Approach

 \section{Bayesian Transfer Learning Filter Approach}

 We apply \ac{btl} to incorporate knowledge shared from the source to the primary tracking filter ~\cite{Karbalayghareh-2018-optimal_TL,Xuan-2021_bayesian_TL}.
 This integration of \ac{btl} within the tracking filter framework is referred to as \ac{btlf}.
-In particular, the source sensor shares its predicted observations with the primary sensor.
+In particular, the source tracking filter shares its predicted observations with the primary tracking filter.
 This approach is applicable in scenarios where a system observes limited or unreliable measurements due to adverse conditions, such as high levels of noise intensity.